 You can use full frame lenses on the APS-C cameras and very often this is the best choice for telephotos, macro lenses and other longer focal length options.
 But with standard zooms and ultra-wide lenses you must get a lens designed for that format, so we've split full frame lenses and APS-C lenses into two sections to make this more clear.
 We do have a specific guide to the best lenses for Sony A6000 cameras, by the way.

-Read more: The best Sony camera in 2019
+Read more: The best Sony cameras right now

 There’s a wealth of prime and zoom E-mount lenses available, ranging from ultra-wide-angle to super-telephoto.
 Some up-market lenses are produced in conjunction with legendary optical manufacturer Zeiss, and Sony now also produces its own premium ‘G’ and top-flight ‘G Master’ lenses.
 These aim for the ultimate in all-round performance and image quality, especially in terms of sharpness and bokeh (the quality of defocused areas within images).

 Various autofocus systems are employed in Sony lenses, the more advanced being STM (Stepping Motor), LM (Linear Motor), DDSSM (Direct Drive Super Sonic wave Motor) and RDSSM (Ring Drive Super Sonic wave Motor).
 Typically, SSM systems are used to move relatively large and heavy groups of elements, while STM and LM systems generally offer virtually silent operation and smooth autofocus transitions during movie capture.